wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

 2. What would you use to query these blob files?

-    *Use a HiveQL on HDInsight, Spark SQL on HDInsight, or Azure SQL Data Warehouse all of which can read from Azure Storage blobs.*
+    *Use Databricks File System (DBFS) if the storage account is mounted in Databricks, or it could be accessed via a `wasbs` path in Databricks, or HiveQL on HDInsight, Spark SQL on HDInsight, or Azure SQL Data Warehouse all of which can read from Azure Storage blobs.*

 3. How would you orchestrate the processing and retain visibility into the status of the data flow?
 How would you configure this data flow?
 Be specific on what activities you would use.